mpark/wg21/README.md

 To link to a header by its ID and have the header title automatically extracted as the link text, you may omit the link text like this: `[](#header-id)`.

-For example, if your source code has a header like `# Algorithm Return Type # {#return-type}`, you can reference it using `[](#return-type)`.
-The rendered document will automatically display 'Algorithm Return Type' as the link text.
+For example, if your source code has a header like `# Algorithm Return Type {#return-type}`, you can reference it using `[](#return-type)`.
+The rendered document will automatically display "Algorithm Return Type" as the link text.

 ```markdown
 - Except as mentioned above, the parallel range algorithms should return